vekatze/neut/book/src/static-memory-management.md

 }
 ```

 Also, the content of a variable is discarded if the variable isn't used.
-Consider the following code:
+For example, consider the following code:

 ```neut
 // before compilation